System Design Space

 Practical checklist

-• Check which API/CLI contracts of your platform should remain stable for 2-3 years.
+• Check which API and CLI contracts of your platform truly need to remain stable for several years.

-• Fix a standard for interoperability between teams before the number of implementations proliferates.
+• Define interoperability standards between teams before the number of implementations starts to grow quickly.

 Enable tracking in Settings